 Your security is incredibly important to us, and we go to great lengths to keep your network safe.
 We realize that you’re entrusting us with your network—and the data passing through it—and we take that responsibility seriously.
-Naturally, there are a number of frequently asked questions about eero network security, which are listed here.
-For other comments or questions, please reach out to us.

 How do auto-updates keep my network safe?